Hiimus/arca_bookstore/README.md

 ### Group Policy

-1. Next, you will need to attach the Policy to the Group created.
+1. Next, you will need to attach the AmazonS3FullAccess Policy to the Group created.

 2. Go to “User Groups” on the left hand side menu, under “Access Management”.

-3. Click on the your newly created group and go over to the “Permissions” tab.
+3. Once on this page, you will find your created group.
+Click on it and head to the “Permissions” tab.

-4. Click on the “Add Permissions” button, and select “Attach Policy”.
+4. Click on the “Add Permissions” dropdown, and select “Attach Policy”.

-5. Search for and click on the checkbox next to the policy you have just created, then click “Add Permissions”.
+5. Search for and tick the checkbox next to the policy you have just created, then click “Add Permissions”.

 ---

 ### IAM - Create User

-1. Back at the IAM dashboard, click on “Users” on the left hand side menu, then “Add User”.
+1. Back at the IAM dashboard (you can click on the link in the top left corner), click on “Users” on the left hand side menu, then the “Add User” button.

-2. Choose a name and tick the checkbox to give the user access, then click “Next: Permissions”.
+2. Choose a name i.e "app-name-staticfiles-user" and tick the checkbox to give the user access, then click “Next: Permissions”.

 3. Select the group to put the user in and keep clicking the next buttons until the very end and click “Create user”.

-4. Click on “Download .csv” file and make sure you save this somewhere you remember, as you will not have access to this page again!
-This file will contain information such as your access codes (shown above in the Heroku Deployment section).
+4. IMPORTANT: Click on “Download .csv” file and make sure you save this mindfully because you will not have access to this page again!
+The .csv file will contain information such as your access codes (shown above in the Heroku Deployment section).

 ---

 ### **Important!**

-Make sure to also update your settings.py file to reflect the changes to the database!
-It should look something like this;
+Make sure to add this to your settings.py file:
 ```
 if 'USE_AWS' in os.environ:
     AWS_STORAGE_BUCKET_NAME = 'your_bucket_name'